 This hermitage is located a little outside the main part of the Torrox Pueblo, on Plaza de San Roque.
 It was built in Neo-Mudêjar style in the 19th century, on the ruins of an earlier oratory.
 It’s no longer used for worship.

-Only 5 kilometers down the road from Torrox Pueblo, Torrox Costa is located.
+Only 5 kilometers down the road from Torrox Pueblo, on Costa del Sol, Torrox Costa is located.
 Torrox Costa has a 9km of coastline with beautiful sandy beaches and coves to explore.
 Once fishermen used to live here, and currently, it’s becoming a popular tourist attraction.

 The main attraction in Torrox Costa is the lighthouse from 1864.
 It’s open to the public and hosts a small museum with Roman archaeological remains.
 Also, a Roman archaeological site is located nearby.